AustinJR6/LysaraInvestments/README.txt

 `ENABLE_AI_ASSET_DISCOVERY=true` in your `.env`.
 Provide a comma separated list of your preferred `TRADE_SYMBOLS` which will remain intact while any AI picked symbols are added on top.

+The new `OpportunityScanner` leverages CoinGecko trending data and sentiment signals to surface promising assets.
+Temporary symbols will be added for one hour when discovered.